 But how can you tell if your vaginal discharge is abnormal?

-Color and smell are the two key things to pay attention to.
+Color and smell are the two key aspects to pay attention to.
 A change in one or both of these could indicate that something is going on:

-- A foul smell could indicate bacterial vaginosis or a sexually transmitted infection
+- An unpleasant smell could indicate bacterial vaginosis or a sexually transmitted infection.

-In addition to changes in vaginal discharge, some women also experience symptoms like vaginal itching, pelvic pain, and vaginal burning.
+In addition to changes in vaginal discharge, some people also experience symptoms like vaginal itching, pelvic pain, and vaginal burning.

-An egg white-like discharge that’s clear and odorless is completely normal.
-If you notice that your vaginal discharge has changed in color or smell, though, it’s a good idea to see a doctor.
-While it can be tempting to self-medicate or ignoring the symptoms and hope they will disappear, it can cause complications.
+An egg white-like discharge that’s clear and odorless or has a mild sour odor is completely normal.
+But if you notice that your vaginal discharge has changed in color or smell, and is accompanied by other symptoms, it’s a good idea to see a health care provider.
+While it can be tempting to self-medicate or ignore the symptoms and hope they will disappear, doing so can cause complications.

-Your best bet is to consult a doctor, who can determine what’s happening and advise you on the best course of action.
+Your best bet is to consult a health care provider who can determine what’s happening and advise you on the best course of action.